The Lurker at the Threshold: Stephen Bates

+A cousin of Ambrose Deward who lives in Boston and whom Ambrose summons to assist him, fearing something is happening that he will not be able to control.
+Seeing that his cousin's fears were realized, he sought help with professor Lapham below, but disappeared soon after.

 Seneca Lapham

 A professor of anthropology at Miskatonic University and a graduate of the same institution (class of 1879).
 He investigated the events of Billington's Wood and procured several of the family's books for the University library.
 He also appears in Lin Carter's "The Horror in the Gallery".

 References in popular culture

 The book is referenced as the name of the four-part "Lurker At The Threshold" suite by avant-garde musician Buckethead on his album The Elephant Man's Alarm Clock (2006).

 The title of the book is seen written on the chalkboard behind high school teacher Jake Amberson as a reading assignment in a scene from the first episode of the filmed adaptation of Stephen King's novel 11/22/1963.
 King is a lifelong fan of Lovecraft and has himself written stories considered to be influenced by the Cthulhu Mythos.

 The being known as the Lurker on the Threshold appeared in the three-issue comic book miniseries Batman: The Doom That Came to Gotham, which was published from November 2000 to January 2001.
-An animated film adaptation of the comic is now in development.
+An animated film adaptation of the comic was released in 2023.